Tank Testing Technical Group

 TANK TESTING

-This group conducts experimental research to perform performance evaluation, which plays an important role in developing a ship shape with good propulsion performance and a propulsor (propulsion device).
-The "ship shape" includes not only the hull, but also rudder, keel, fins, etc.
+This group conducts experimental research to perform performance evaluation, which plays a crucial role in developing a ship shape with good propulsion performance and a propulsor (propulsion device).
+The "ship shape" includes not only the hull but also the rudder, keel, fins, etc.

 Main Research Theme